This policy has been written for the benefit of therapy clients of Aurora Mind and Body Ltd.

 In addition to our therapeutic work, we also run the fitness side of Aurora Mind and Body Ltd. As part of these pursuits, we utilise various online resources including our website and social media channels to promote our activities.
 We see these as related to, but completely separate from any clinical work with therapy clients.

 Our duty of care to our therapy clients and our professional commitment to confidentiality means that we only talk about clinical work in general terms publicly.
-As our client you will have received a contract covering the confines of confidentiality and this is a contract we take most seriously.
+As our client, you will have received a contract covering the confines of confidentiality and this is a contract we take most seriously.

 As a therapist, it is ethically important for us to make sure that relationship boundaries with clients are clear.
 Therapists do this to protect both their own interests as well as those of their clients.
-As part of these boundaries and to ensure the success of therapy, we will avoid ‘dual relationships’ where possible (for example, a friend being a client).
+As part of these boundaries and to ensure the success of therapy, we will avoid ‘dual relationships’ where possible (for example, a friend also being a therapy client).
 The very nature of an online presence can blur these boundaries, so it is important for us to be as clear as possible about how boundaries may be challenged in an online environment.

 Facebook and LinkedIn